Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Introduction

 forms a closed convex cone in $H^1(\Omega)$.
 It is well-known that the \emph{conic} structure of $K$ allows us to write

 with equality holding for $v = u^\ast$; see, e.g., \cite[Theorem~1.1.2]{ciarlet2002finite}.
-Although we acknowledge this simplified variational formulation, we present it only as a motivating example.
-Our work pursues a different type of algebraic structure.
+Thus, we encounter another simplification directly from the algebraic structure of the feasible set.
+This work pursues a third type of algebraic structure.

-Our aim is to provide a \emph{multiplicative} structure-preserving approach to solving bound-constrained optimization problems and variational inequalities in Sobolev spaces.
+Our aim is to provide a high-order, \emph{multiplicative} structure-preserving approach to solving bound-constrained optimization problems and variational inequalities in Sobolev spaces.
 This will lead us to working in \emph{Banach algebras}, which are Banach spaces that are closed under a continuous multiplication operation \cite{conway2019course}.
 Instead of performing Lagrangian relaxation or relying on penalty functions, the key component of our approach is an adaptive form of \emph{entropy regularization}.
-Through entropy regularization, we will find, e.g., that minimizing the Dirichlet energy over functions in $H^1_g(\Omega) \cap H^1_+(\Omega)$ can be reduced to solving a ``Bayesian'' sequence of second-order semilinear PDEs where each right-hand side is biased by the prior solution.
+Through entropy regularization, we will find, \textit{e.g.}, that minimizing the Dirichlet energy over functions in $H^1_g(\Omega) \cap H^1_+(\Omega)$ can be reduced to solving a sequence of second-order semilinear PDEs where each right-hand side is conditioned by the prior solution.